 To remedy this, scribe molding is recommended here.
 Scribe molding is a thin strip of wood typically added between a cabinet and the wall to create a seamless look.
 The scribe can also hide any imperfections the soffit has as well.

-Similar to the scribe molding, customers might even have a filler piece on top of the kitchen cabinets.
-The filler can essentially be used to create a box that extends up to either the ceiling or the soffit.
-There are two ways to utilize this method of molding, flush with the cabinets or protruding.
+Customers might even have a filler piece on top of the kitchen cabinets like scribe molding.
+The filler can create a box extending up to the ceiling or the soffit.
+This method of molding can be utilized flush with the cabinets or protruding.

 Can Crown Molding Be Used Outside The Kitchen

-Crown molding is more commonly found on the top of traditional kitchen cabinets but is not limited to just that.
-Designers have been innovating with the idea of continuing the kitchen design throughout multiple rooms of the house.
-Particularly, living and dining rooms are the focus where customers are using crown molding.
+Crown molding is more commonly found on top of traditional kitchen cabinets but is not limited to that.
+Designers have been innovating to continue the kitchen design throughout multiple house rooms.
+Living and dining rooms are the focus of customers’ use of crown molding.

-The living room is commonplace to decorate with molding.
-Homes that connect the living and kitchen can tend to have the molding match to create a flowing design throughout the home.
+The living room is commonly decorated with molding.
+Homes that connect the living and kitchen can tend to have the molding match to create a flowing design throughout the house.

-Along the ceiling walls, crown molding pieces are typically cut to surround an entire room.
-Molding pieces are commonly available in long pieces to accommodate long rows of kitchen cabinets.
-This doesn’t limit the creativity of many designers.
-Using those pieces of crown molding throughout the home brings a sense of unity in each individual room.
+Crown molding is typically cut to surround an entire room along the ceiling walls.
+Molding is commonly available in long pieces to accommodate long rows of kitchen cabinets, which doesn’t limit the creativity of many designers.
+Using those pieces of crown molding throughout the home brings a sense of unity to each individual room.

-Similar to the kitchen cabinets, the crown molding is used to decorate the top of the window frames.
-Many may argue this is overkill, but others like the idea to extend the kitchen concept to other rooms.
+Crown molding decorates the tops of the window frames, like the kitchen cabinets.
+Many may argue this is overkill, but others like the idea of extending the kitchen concept to other rooms.

 How is Crown Molding Installed